Recruiting underrepresented students

 All students and post-docs at MIT are encouraged to search for opportunities on Handshake.
 Post your company’s internship programs which target URM students and other full-time opportunities on Handshake under the “jobs” category.
 If your organization offers virtual or in-person events including programs, conferences, recruiting events among other, post them to Handshake as an event.

-Contact CAPD Employer Relations
+Contact with CAPD Employer Relations

 Connect with CAPD’s employer relations team to gain insight on how to promote your URM programs and opportunities.
 Email hiremit@mit.edu and include the information about the program or opportunity you hope to recruit for as well as the Handshake link for those opportunities.